osrf-migration/vrx-wiki/tutorials/Driving.md

 ## Teleop: Keyboard ##

-To use the keyboard, we use the [teleop_twist_keyboard](http://wiki.ros.org/teleop_twist_keyboard) package, along with a custom `twist2drive_keyboard.py` node to publish UsvDrive messages on the `cmd_drive` topic.
-The `twist2drive_keyboard.py` node converts the Twist message publications from the teleop_twist_keyboard node into UsvDrive messages.
-Forward velocity (twist.linear.x) is mapped to axial thrust (usvdrive.right+usvdrive.left) and rotational velocity (twist.linear.z) is mapped to differential thrust (usvdrive.right-usvdrive.left).
+To use the keyboard, we use the [teleop_twist_keyboard](http://wiki.ros.org/teleop_twist_keyboard) package, along with a custom [twist2drive_keyboard.py](https://bitbucket.org/osrf/vmrc/src/default/robotx_gazebo/nodes/twist2drive_keyboard.py) node to convert the Twist messages to two Float32 messages for the left and right thrusters.
+Forward velocity (twist.linear.x) is mapped to axial thrust (right+left) and rotational velocity (twist.linear.z) is mapped to differential thrust (usvdrive.right-usvdrive.left).

-A launch file example is included, which can be run with...
+A launch file example is included...

 ```
 roslaunch robotx_gazebo usv_keydrive.launch